Life Insurance Calculator

 How to use the result

 Treat the number as a well-informed starting point, not a verdict.
-Use it to request quotes for a matching amount of level terminsurance — term is far cheaper than whole life and covers the years your children are dependent, which is what most families actually need.
+Use it to request quotes for a matching amount of level term insurance; term is far cheaper than whole life and covers the years your children are dependent, which is what most families actually need.
 Get quotes from two or three insurers or a broker, since pricing for the same cover varies widely.
-If money is tight, it is better to buy the right amount of term than a smaller whole-life policy.
-And revisit the figure whenever your income, family size, or debts change — a second child or a new mortgage both move it.

 Frequently asked questions

 A common rule is ten times your income, plus enough to clear your debts and fund your children's education.
 This calculator adds those together: 10× your income, $130,000 per child as an education fund, and your outstanding debts.
-The result is a starting figure to compare against quotes — round numbers, not a precise underwriting decision.
+The result is a starting figure to compare against quotes: round numbers, not a precise underwriting decision.

-Ten times income is a widely used shorthand for replacing a breadwinner's earnings long enough for a family to adjust — roughly a decade of support, or a smaller sum invested to generate income.
+Ten times income is a widely used shorthand for replacing a breadwinner's earnings long enough for a family to adjust, roughly a decade of support, or a smaller sum invested to generate income.
 It is deliberately simple.
 If you want to be precise, a needs-based analysis (future expenses minus existing assets) can refine it up or down.

-No. The premium range is an illustration for a healthy applicant buying 20-year level term, based on indicative rates per $1,000 of cover.
+No. The premium range is an illustration for a healthy applicant buying 20-year level term, based on indicative rates per 1,000 of cover.
 Your actual price depends on your age, health, tobacco use, term length, and the insurer.
 Always get real quotes before deciding.

 Usually yes.
 A stay-at-home parent provides childcare, transport, and household work that would cost real money to replace.
 Many families insure both parents, even if only one earns a paycheck.
 Our new-parent life insurance guide covers how to size that policy.

 No. The calculator runs entirely in your browser and stores nothing.
-The figures are only reflected in the page's web address so you can bookmark or share your result — clear the link and they are gone.
+The figures are only reflected in the page's web address so you can bookmark or share your result; clear the link and they are gone.